RahmanZaidur/RahmanZaidur.github.io/_posts/2026-02-08-langgraph-runnable.md

 - Stream output: `.stream(input)` (get data chunk by chunk)
 - Stream async: `.astream(input)`
 - Chain: connect to other Runnables using the `|` symbol
-- Run in parallel branches: `RunnableParallel(...)` (fan-out)
+- Run parallel branches: `RunnableParallel(...)` (fan-out)
 - Add retries: `.with_retry(...)`
 - Add fallback paths: `.with_fallbacks([...])`
 - Pass runtime config: `config={...}` (tags/metadata/callbacks for tracing)
-- Assign or reshape fields in dict-like flows: `.assign(...)` (common in pipelines)
+- Build dict-shaped flows: `.assign(...)` (add computed fields in a pipeline)
-- Pick/route specific keys (when working with dict inputs): `RunnablePick(...)` / branching patterns

-> Note: Some features depend on what the wrapped runnable supports (for example, streaming typically requires a runnable that yields chunks).
+> Note: Some features depend on what the wrapped Runnable supports (for example, streaming typically requires a Runnable that yields chunks).

 `RunnableLambda` is the specific wrapper that turns a plain Python function into this "Smart Object."